-Yes, I named this footstool plan “Pi” because I think it looks like the mathematical symbol!
-The DIY plans to build a Pi Footstool featured four curved legs with stretchers and a planked top.
-The stool is a very easy build, especially with the templates for the legs!
+Yes, I named this footstool plan “Pi” because I think it looks like the mathematical symbol! diy plans build footstool The stool is a very easy build, especially with the templates for the legs!

 - 2-1/2″ pocket hole screws